 How to Improve Time Mangement Skills

-When you schedule things on a calendar and I do this all the time where I’ll take something that doesn’t really need to be done this week but then I put it on my calendar.
+When you schedule things on a calendar, it gives it a due date.
+I do this all the time, where I’ll take something that doesn’t really need to be done this week but then I put it on my calendar.
 And I put a 1-hour block to do whatever it is that I want to do.
 And then, now I lived by my calendar.
 Some of you don’t really use the calendar very well, for me I use my Google calendar as everything.

 What you’re doing is you’re putting something on the calendar that literally has no deadline.
 There’s no real deadline to do this thing but you’re putting it on your calendar.
 And what’s going to happen is when the time comes that thing pops up, then you create fake urgency.

 Now as with many things you’re going to be tempted to push it off, so you might say ‘I’ll just do it tomorrow or the next day.’
 Now the first rule is you never delete it in your calendar.
 Instead, you drag and drop it to a new timeslot so it never goes away.

 And for many people, that’s a really, really big secret to making sure you get things done.
 Then you get into the habit of pushing things off endlessly.
 So what you’ve learned to do is utilizing other people.
 So if you set up appointments that involve other individuals, then you’re sort of forced to have to do it.
 In fact, I do this sometimes for my podcast.

 Recording this podcast when you’re running all these different businesses, and you’re so busy doing different things, recording this podcast is difficult.
 But guess what I do, sometimes what I’ll do is I’ll schedule it with the engineer so he knows that I’m going to be doing it on a certain day.

 And then I have no choice and today is one of those days.
 And today I had no choice because the engineer is like, ‘Okay, today I’m ready to do the podcast.’